Replenio Help Center

 1. Go to SettingsGeneralAuto-Replenishment.

-2. Tick Enable automatic purchase orders (available on all plans — Free automates one supplier, Growth/Pro all suppliers).
+2. Tick Enable automatic purchase orders (available on all plans, across all suppliers).

 3. Click Save.